-Most of the territories of the Empire were situated in central Europe and given the sheer diversity of these territories, it is hard to pin an exact kind of culture or clothing style which identified the Empire through the centuries of its existence.
+Most of the territories of the Empire were situated in central Europe and given the sheer diversity of these territories, it is hard to pin an exact kind of culture or clothing style that identified the Empire through the centuries of its existence.

-The overgown was in a bodice-style while the skirt was pleated in.
-Lacing at the front, back or on the sides of this overgown made it possible for a woman to get in and out of this dress quickly.
+The overgown was in a bodice style while the skirt was pleated in.
+Lacing at the front, back, or on the sides of this overgown made it possible for a woman to get in and out of this dress quickly.

-A vast variety of headgear was also in use of German women of the period.
-Long caps, wide caps shaped like pizza and many other types of hats were used as a regular part of dressing.
-Additional accessories used in dressing included belts, jewelry, pouches, gloves and shoes.
+A vast variety of headgear was also in the use by German women of the period.
+Long caps, wide caps shaped like a pizza, and many other types of hats were used as a regular part of the dressing.

-During his youth, for instance, the Emperor was reported as wearing a doublet, bell-shaped trousers together with a codpiece and a high-stiffened collar, all reflecting a Spanish style of clothing.
+During his youth, for instance, the Emperor was reported as wearing doublet, bell-shaped trousers together with a codpiece and a high-stiffened collar, all reflecting a Spanish style of clothing.

-As an Emperor, Rudolf regularly wore velvet doublets with gold buttons and other decoration such as feathers in the hat.
+As an Emperor, Rudolf regularly wore velvet doublets with gold buttons and other decorations such as feathers in the hat.
 He further regularly ordered the detailed inventory of the Spanish Emperor’s clothing and had clothes made in similar style at his court, first in Vienna and then in Prague.

-In clothing, the early Empire was closer to the Carolingian and Frankish style of dressing which embellished Roman heritage with Germanic practicality and Catholic themes in style.
+In clothing, the early Empire was closer to the Carolingian and Frankish styles of dressing which embellished Roman heritage with Germanic practicality and Catholic themes in style.

 Over subsequent centuries, the Byzantine Empire exerted significant influence over the clothing trends in the Empire.
 The Spanish Empire also exerted a very strong influence on the clothing used by royalty and nobility in the Holy Roman Empire, primarily due to the close dynastic relationships between the two Empires.